reillychase/AutoPDFPrinter/README.md

 # pdfprinter
 Given an website URL, this program downloads all PDFs and prints them without any user interaction.

+All PDFs are printed to the default printer.
 Only works on Windows.
 PDF downloads are deleted after being printed.